dtcenter/METplus/docs/Users_Guide/glossary.rst

      .. warning:: **DEPRECATED:** Please use :term:`STAT_ANALYSIS_JOB_NAME` instead.

    STAT_ANALYSIS_JOB_NAME
      Specify stat_analysis job name to run.
 Valid options are filter, summary, aggregate, aggregate_stat, go_index, and ramp.
-For more information on these job names and what they do, please see the `MET Users Guide <https://dtcenter.org/sites/default/files/community-code/met/docs/user-guide/MET_Users_Guide_v8.1.2.pdf>`_.
+For more information on these job names and what they do, please see the `MET User's Guide <https://dtcenter.org/community-code/model-evaluation-tools-met/documentation>`_.

      | *Used by:*  StatAnalysis
      | *Family:*  [config]